chromaui/chromatic-docs/interactions.md

 # Interaction tests

 Interaction tests enable you to verify how a component responds to user behaviors like click, type, keyboard, and hover.
-It uses the [`play`](https://storybook.js.org/docs/react/writing-stories/play-function) function in Storybook.
+It uses the [`play`](https://storybook.js.org/docs/react/writing-stories/play-function) function in Storybook 6.4 and above.

 ## How to write interaction tests